ylcnfrht/redisNode/README.md

 ### redisNode
-This repo contains examples of all redis commands for node js
+This repo contains examples for all redis commands for node js

 ##### Install with: